jasons-archived/Raylib-ECS-Prototype/readme.md

 - on a `x64` win10 machine, a memorypage is `4096` bytes.
 - for making instances of generic types:    `var listType = typeof(List<>).MakeGenericType(yourType)` and `Activator.CreateInstance(listType)`

+# TODO:

+- replace `Allocator` direct List indexer calls with `Span`
+- Free Chunk should only happen when 2 full chunks are empty, to prevent thrashing
+  - put the free in a lazy slot.  preallocate async.
+  - `Parallel.ForEach(_columns, (columnList, loopState) ` line in Allocator.Free() should be changed to __.ForRange() workflow